rbowsley/lamplighthelp/source/12-6-0_Editing_Groups.markdown

 # 12.6.0 <i class="fa fa-users"></i> Editing {{Group}}s

-> Once a {{group}} is set up, you can go back to change the filters when you need to.
+> Once a {{group}} is set up, you can go back to change the filters when you need to